Xavopls/Raspberry-kit/README.md

 sudo usermod -a -G docker xavo
 ```

-Mount the disk.
-If your disk is NTFS it is necessary to add ntfs-3g:
+Mount the disk:

 ```
 sudo su

 # Search the disk we want to mount.
-As example we will be using the partition sdb1)
+(Example: /dev/sda)
 fdisk -l

-# With this command we can get the UUID
-ls -l /dev/disk/by-uuid/

-# Mount the disk in the file /etc/fstab
-echo UUID="{UUID of disk}" {Path to be mounted on (for example: /mnt/storage)} ntfs-3g defaults,auto 0 0 | \
-     sudo tee -a /etc/fstab
-# To update and read fstab:
+# Check if it is already mounted
+lsblk

+# If the MOUNTPOINT header is blank, we have to mount it.
+We will mount it at /mnt in this example
-mount -a
+mount /dev/sda1 /mnt
 ```

 ## Set up